-- Q15: When and where is the Annual and Special Meeting of Stockholders? - A15: The Sonus Annual and Special Meeting of Stockholders will be held at , on , 2008 at a.m./p.m., Pacific time.
-For more information relating to the Meeting please see the section entitled "The Sonus Annual and Special Meeting" beginning on page 52 of this proxy statement. - Q16: Who can vote at the Meeting? - A16: Only holders of record of our common stock as of the close of business on notice of and to vote at the Meeting.
+Q15: When and where is the Annual and Special Meeting of Stockholders?

+A15: The Sonus Annual and Special Meeting of Stockholders will be held at the Grand Hyatt Seattle, 721 Pine Street, Seattle, Washington 98101, on August 19, 2008 at 9:00 a.m.
+Pacific time.
+For more information relating to the Meeting please see the section entitled "The Sonus Annual and Special Meeting" beginning on page 52 of this proxy statement.

+Q16: Who can vote at the Meeting?

+A16: Only holders of record of our common stock as of the close of business on June 23, 2008, will be entitled to notice of and to vote at the Meeting.